 Nikola Tesla

-The above text was an excerpt from my book Occult Physics (Chapter 15).
-To know more, and find out how Tesla's work was secretly pursued by the US government following his death in 1943, consider purchasing my book via the following link:
+To know more, and find out how Tesla's work was secretly pursued by the US government following his death in 1943, consider obtaining it via the following link: